Arrays Class in Java

 Q: What does Arrays.sort () method do in Java?

 A: The Arrays.sort () method allows us to sort the elements of the array depending on the comparator.
-The array has a lot of overloads which when in use can perform sorting in Java It has different overloads for sorting different primitive data types.
+The array has many overloads that, when in use, can perform sorting in Java.
+It has different overloads for sorting different primitive data types.

 Q: Which sorting is used in Arrays.sort() in Java?